 MSCI EM Index: includes large and midcap stocks across 24 Emerging Markets (EM) countries.
 With 1,151 constituents, the index covers approximately 85% of the free float-adjusted market capitalisation in each country.

 MSCI World: is a market cap weighted stock market index of 1,649 stocks from countries throughout the world.

 MSCI Europe: represents the performance of large and mid-cap equities across 15 developed countries in Europe.

-MSCI USA: is a market capitalization weighted index designed to measure the performance of equity securities in the top 85% by market capitalization of equity securities listed on stock exchanges in the United States.
+MSCI USA: is a market capitalisation weighted index designed to measure the performance of equity securities in the top 85% by market capitalisation of equity securities listed on stock exchanges in the United States.

 All material has been obtained from sources believed to be reliable.
 There is no representation or warranty as to the accuracy of the information and State Street shall have no liability for decisions based on such information.
 This document may contain certain statements deemed to be forward-looking statements.
 Please note that any such statements are not guarantees of any future performance and that actual results or developments may differ materially from those projected in the forward- looking statements.
 The whole or any part of this work may not be reproduced, copied or transmitted or any of its contents disclosed to third parties without State Street Global Advisors’ express written consent.
 Generally, among asset classes, stocks are more volatile than bonds or short-term instruments.
 Government bonds and corporate bonds generally have more moderate short-term price fluctuations than stocks, but provide lower potential long-term returns.
 U.S. Treasury Bills maintain a stable value if held to maturity, but returns are generally only slightly above the inflation rate.
 Currency Risk is a form of risk that arises from the change in price of one currency against another.
 Whenever investors or companies have assets or business operations across national borders, they face currency risk if their positions are not hedged.
 Investing involves risk including the risk of loss of principal.